PrajwalSH1930/Real-Time-Language-Translation-Using-Neural-Machine-Translation-NMT-Bridging-Language-Barriers/README.md

 * Ensure you have a stable internet connection for the model to download.
 * The translation quality may vary depending on the language and the complexity of the input text.

+## Important Notes:

+* Virtual Environment: Using a virtual environment is highly recommended to isolate your project's dependencies.
+* Dependencies: Make sure to include all necessary dependencies in your requirements.txt file.
+* README: A well-written README.md file is essential for making your project accessible to others.
+* Model Size: be aware that the models used by transformers can be very large.
+If you are uploading the whole model, the repository size can be very large.
+If you are deploying the model, it is better to download the model during deployment.
+* Security: If you plan on deploying this application, be mindful of security best practices.